joseairosa/semaphore-docs/how-to-deploy-with-git-deploy.md

 ---
 layout: default
-title: How to deploy with git-deploy
+title: How to deploy with git-deploy?
 ---

 You can use [git-deploy](https://github.com/mislav/git-deploy) to deploy your app on Semaphore.
 To do that, you need to: